streamsets/sql-server-bdc-deployment/README.md

    * CLUSTER_NAME: Kubernetes cluster name
    * RESOURCE_GROUP: Azure resource group

 3. Run sdc-bdc-deployment-all-in-one.sh passing as arguments ControlHub user and ControlHub user password.
-Example: ./sdc-bdc-deployment-all-in-one.sh rony@microsoft-partner rony1234
+Example: ./sdc-bdc-deployment-all-in-one.sh username@organizationname password
     * If asked to overwrite an object in kubeconfig file just say yes ('y')
     * If everything runs as expected you should se the message: "Deployment Successful"